 Trello – A visual project management tool which allows you to understand where a freelancer is at in their project.

-ResourceGuru – This handy tool allows you to see a worker’s schedule and availability as they work for you.
+ResourceGuru – This handy tool allows you to see a freelancer’s schedule and availability as they work for you.
 Review this each week before you assign tasks to work around their schedule (or yours).

 Remember, you can’t manage what you don’t measure.
 You have to be able to measure after the hiring online process is completed in order to understand what is getting better and what is getting worse.
-It’s a great way to stay on top of the growth of your company as workers get to know the process.
+It’s a great way to stay on top of the growth of your company as freelancers get to know the process.

 b.
 Know When To Step In

-As always, a good boss is someone who knows when to completely let go and allow workers to do their work.
+As always, a good boss is someone who knows when to completely let go and allow freelancers to do their work.
 Remember why you completed the hiring online process in the first place: to grow your company.
-So, if you see a new worker doing a task a little different than how you would complete it, don’t step in right away.
+So, if you see a new freelancer doing a task a little different than how you would complete it, don’t step in right away.
 Allow them to finish in order to see the completed result.
 You never know when they have learned an easier way to do something.

 c.
 Negative Feedback Can Destroy